benfrick/docs-portfolio/src/getting-started/using_nike_apis.md

 ### <a name="json-schema-helps-define-api-contracts"></a>JSON Schema Helps Define API Contracts

-The structures of the request and response bodies for NDe APIs are defined in each contract (API.md file) using <a href="http://json-schema.org/" target="_blank">JSON Schema</a>.
+The structures of the request and response bodies for NDe APIs are defined in each contract (an API.md file, commonly) using <a href="http://json-schema.org/" target="_blank">JSON Schema</a>.

 Per <a href="https://en.wikipedia.org/wiki/JSON" target="_blank">Wikipedia</a>: "JSON Schema specifies a JSON-based format to define the structure of JSON data for validation, documentation, and interaction control.
 It provides a contract for the JSON data required by a given application, and how that data can be modified."